 Closer inspection of these results showed that after 5 iterations, the runs initialized with seeds representing the sub-quantity-of, contained-in, and structural part-of relation, respectively, were highly similar.
-That is, 490 pairs were present in all three runs, and were ranked in almost the same order (leading to a Spearman rank correlation in the range of $\rho = 0.89-0.93$ between the respective outputs).
-These three seed lists also led to discovery of a substantial number of common and prototypical part-whole dependency patterns such as W bevat P ('W contains P'), W omvat P ('W comprises P') and P is onderdeel van W ('P is part of W').
+That is, 490 pairs were present in all three runs, and were ranked in almost the same order (leading to a Spearman rank correlation in the range of $\rho = 0.89$ -0.93 between the respective outputs).
+These three seed lists also led to discovery of a substantial number of common and prototypical part-whole dependency patterns such as W bevat P ('W contains P'), W omvat P ('W comprises P')} and P is onderdeel van W ('P is part of W').
 The most distinct results were obtained by the located-in and member-of seeds, with hardly any overlap in instances with the other results.
 The patterns learned by bootstrapping from the located-in and member-of seeds are more or less characteristic for these relations only.
-Examples of such patterns for the located-in relation include: P bevindt zich in W ('P is located in W'), P ligt in W ('P lies in W'), P staat in W ('P stands in W'), P nicht W op ('P founds W'), and P verlaat W ('P leaves W').
+Examples of such patterns for the located-in relation include: P bevindt zich in W ('P is located in W'), P ligt in W ('P lies in W'), P staat in W ('P stands in W'), P bouwt op W ('P builds on W') and for the member-of relation: P is lid van W ('P is member of W'), P richt W op ('P founds W'), and P verlaat W ('P leaves W').

 It has been observed that the results of experiments involving bootstrapping from seeds depend heavily on the choice of seeds (McIntosh & Curran 2009).
 We therefore also compared the output of runs initialized with different general seed lists with the results for specific subtypes.
 To this end, we created five sets of general seed lists for Dutch, each time picking four seeds from each of the subtypes.
-In two cases, the resulting output correlated very strongly with that of the run for located-in (Spearman rank correlation of p=0.93), in the three other cases the output correlated with the output of the three runs for contained-in, subquantity-of, and structural part-of (rank correlations of p=0.89-0.93).
+In two cases, the resulting output correlated very strongly with that of the run for located-in (Spearman rank correlation of ρ =0.93), in the three other cases the output correlated with the output of the three runs for contained-in, subquantity-of, and structural part-of (rank correlations of ρ =0.89-0.93).

 We conclude from these findings that member-of and located-in are (linguistically) clearly different from the other part-whole relations.
 Furthermore, when starting from a mixed seed list, it is unpredictable in which direction the outcome converges.
 This could be seen as a subtle form of semantic drift, where it is not the case that the accuracy of results decreases strongly, but where there nevertheless is a strong bias towards patterns and instances representative for only a certain subtype of a given relation.